 - Improve existing design: Products and services are going to be designed differently from how we know them given the new data an algorithm can digest and analyze.

 - Change the buyer-seller dynamic: The internet of things shifts completely and perhaps counterintuitively the attention from the hardware to the software.
 The sensors (and their costs) are becoming irrelevant and the post-sales improvements that a manufacturer can do without changing the hardware are the real secret sauce to make an AI more efficient.

 If there is a clear trend emerging, it is that decentralized systems are hard to work with and expensive to maintain.
 Although the relationship is less intuitive than other more direct links, IoT can help blockchain in:

-- The nodes structure: IoT devices often act as lightweight nodes of the chain (i.e., those nodes that simply pass data to the full nodes that instead store the data, create new blocks, and ensure validity).
-Better and more powerful devices, possibly powered by AI, can turn every lightweight node into a full one;
+- The nodes structure: IoT devices often act as lightweight nodesof the chain, which are those nodes that simply pass data to the full nodes that instead store the data, create new blocks, and ensure validity.
+Better and more powerful devices, possibly powered by AI, can turn every lightweight node into a full one.

-- Reducing energy consumption: a network of more efficient hardware devices could indeed help to reduce the current energy consumption of blockchain (and mining) stacks;
+- Reducing energy consumption: A network of more efficient hardware devices could indeed help to reduce the current energy consumption of blockchain stacks.